alyssahondrade/Project1/README.md

     Determine how recipe ratings and nutritional values change over time.
 The Food.com dataset has the date of each review, as well as the date the recipe is submitted.
 For Spoonacular, as the source URL for each recipe is provided, it is possible to determine the exact date using a few methods, such as Google's "inurl" functionality.

-- __Ingredients Classification: Food Group Percentage as Measure of Healthiness__
+- __Ingredients Classification: Food Group Percentage as Measure of Healthiness__ Given a recipe, identify the percentage breakdown per food group.
+This requires an ML classification model to categorise to the food groups.
+A pie chart can be used to visually display the breakdown and inform decision making around food and diet.

+- __Spoonacular's 'Taste by ID' and Preferences__
+    Spoonacular's widget scores each recipe's:

+        `sweetness, saltiness, sourness, bitterness, savoriness, fattiness, spiciness`

+    Based on the user's preferences and tastes, return healthy recipes by percentage of similarity.
+This tool can be used to improve diets whilst also considering the user's preferences and tastes.

 ## References

+### Research Concept
 - [1] Weight Watchers Smart Points Calculator [https://www.watcherspoint.com/weight-watchers-smart-points-calculator](https://www.watcherspoint.com/weight-watchers-smart-points-calculator)

 - [2] Nutri-Score - A Simple Science-Based Nutritional Value Labelling System for the Food Industry [https://get.apicbase.com/nutri-score-science-based-nutritional-value-labelling-system/](https://get.apicbase.com/nutri-score-science-based-nutritional-value-labelling-system/)